-There can be variations of the guidelines if there is “shared parenting.”
+There can be variations (changes to the amounts, so child support can be more or child support can be less) of the guidelines if there is “shared parenting.”
 The parties can agree to a different amount than that which is set out in the Child Support Guidelines.
-The court will also agree to a different amount than the guidelines long as the court is of the view that the expenses of the child are being paid appropriately.
+The court will also agree to a different amount than the guidelines, as long as the court is of the view that the expenses of the child are being paid appropriately.

 Enforcing Child Support

-The provincial government has an agency called the Family Responsibility Office (FRO), which receives payments as set out for child support in court orders, unless the recipient agrees otherwise.
+The Ontario government has an agency called the Family Responsibility Office (FRO), which receives payments as set out for child support in court orders, unless the recipient agrees otherwise.

 In agreements, parties can decide whether the payment should go through the Family Responsibility Office.
 This Office directs that the employer of the payor pay the regular amounts to it, and records and calculates the payments made.
 It pays the money to the recipient, but only those amounts that have actually been collected.